spezifisch/esphome-entry/README.md

 You can connect to the fallback AP configured in `secrets.yaml` and set your proper WiFi credentials using the Web UI at port 80 of the gateway IP that you get via DHCP when connecting.

-**NOTE**: For prebuilt GitHub releases this feature is *deactivated*, otherwise we would need to include a default password, which is insecure.

 ### HomeAssistant

 This is plug & play with ESPHome's HomeAssistant integration.
 If the sensor is not auto-detected, just lookup its IP (e.g. from your router) and configure it manually.